nyghts7/Europe-Populated-Places-Dump/README.md

 http://pop-stat.mashke.org/about/

-Total work time (including work by Lib Ted): ~1000 hours
+Total work time (including work by Lib Ted and orasoupas): ~1000 hours

 To Do: